Suzuko Mimori: Career

-Mimori worked on stage musicals under her real name Suzuko Kurokawa (黒川鈴子, Kurokawa Suzuko).
-She met the president of Bushiroad, Takaaki Kidani, during one of her stage musicals which led to her being offered a chance to become a voice actress and auditioning for her first role in 2008.
+At age 17, Mimori made her first stage appearance under her birth name with Mariart in June 2006 as part of the ensemble cast in Me and My Girl at the Imperial Theatre, the venue where she first encountered musicals.
+She continued to perform mainly in musicals and stage productions under the stage name "Suzuko Kurokawa".
+During this time, she felt a sense of urgency about potentially remaining only an ensemble or background dancer.
+She had her first leading role in the stage production Kimi ni Sasageru Uta – A Song For You.

+During one performance in which Mimori played the main character, Bushiroad president Takaaki Kidani was in attendance.
+Through an introduction from her uncle, who worked at Bushiroad at the time, she was offered a role in Tantei Opera Milky Holmes.
 Prior to that, Mimori attended Komazawa University, but dropped out to concentrate on her career.
+When her contract with her previous agency expired, she transferred to Hibiki, a Bushiroad subsidiary, and began her voice acting career in 2008, under the stage name Suzuko Mimori.

 From July to October 2009, she was a member of the singing group Cutie Pai as Suzy (which is the diminutive form of her given name).
 She appeared on a variety of television series and in musical activities as one of the four lead members of the Milky Holmes voice acting unit, which is named after the series.
 From 2011 to 2016, Mimori was a member of Lily white, a sub-unit in the Love Live! multimedia project, alongside Aina Kusuda and Riho Iida.